Skip to main content

 Abstract

-Large-scale supercomputing and AI data centers utilize multipath to implement load balancing and improve link reliability.
-Adaptive routing (AR), which is widely used in direct topology such as dragonfly, can dynamically adjust routing policies based on path congestion and failures.
-When congestion or failure occurs, in addition for the local node to apply AR, the congestion/failure information also needs to be sent to other nodes in a timely and accurate manner, so as to enforce AR in other nodes to avoid exacerbating congestion on the path.
-This document specifies Adaptive Routing Notification (ARN) for disseminating congestion detection and congestion elimination proactively.
+Large-scale supercomputing and AI data centers utilize multipath to implement load balancing and/or improve transport reliability.
+Adaptive routing (AR), widely used in direct topologies such as dragonfly, is growing popular in commodity data centers to dynamically adjust routing policies based on path congestion and failures.
+When congestion or failure occurs, the sensing node can not only apply AR locally but also send the congestion/failure information to other nodes in a timely and accurate manner to enforce AR on other nodes, thus avoiding exacerbating congestion on the reported path.
+This document specifies Adaptive Routing Notification (ARN), a general mechanism to proactively disseminate congestion detection and congestion elimination information for remote nodes to perform re-routing policies.
+Particularly for AI workloads like DeepSeek's MoE models that exhibit dynamic all-to-all communication patterns with bursty traffic characteristics, such mechanisms become crucial to enable immediate network response to transient congestion conflicts.

 Authors